Brittany is 27, from England and REFUGYM's Founder and Director.

 Able to speak Farsi and English, he is the key point of contact between the camp community and REFUGYM, inviting people in his encouraging manner to attend or teach our sports classes.

 Rayhaneh is 22, from Afghanistan and REFUGYM's self defence teacher.
-She's here with her three sisters, brother and parents.
+She's in Greece with her three sisters, brother and parents.

 Rayhaneh teaches the teenage girls self defence; a difficult demographic to engage in sports.
 She teaches the camp's young women how to protect themselves, empowering them to be more assertive.